Jack White: Third Man Records

 White co-founded Third Man Records in 2001 with Ben Swank, formerly of the Ohio-based Soledad Brothers band.
 However, it was not until after he moved to Nashville that White purchased a space in 2009 to house his label.
 He explained, "For the longest time I did not want to have my own studio gear, mostly because with the White Stripes I wanted to have the constriction of going into a studio and having a set time of 10 days or two weeks to finish an album, and using whatever gear they happen to have there.
 After 10 to 15 years of recording like that I felt that it was finally time for me to have my own place to produce music, and have exactly what I want in there: the exact tape machines, the exact microphones, the exact amplifiers that I like, and so on."
 Using the slogan "Your Turntable's Not Dead", Third Man also presses vinyl records, for the artists on its label, for White's own musical ventures, as well as for third parties for hire.

 In March 2015, Third Man joined in the launch of TIDAL, a music streaming service that Jay-Z purchased and co-owns with other major music artists.
 Later that year, White partnered with the watch manufacturer Shinola to open a retail location in Detroit.

+Philanthropy

+White has provided financial support to institutions in his hometown of Detroit.
+In 2009, White donated almost $170,000 towards the renovation of the baseball diamond in southwest Detroit's Clark Park.
+The Detroit Masonic Temple was nearly foreclosed on in 2013 after it was revealed that owners owed $142,000 in back taxes.
+In June 2013, it was revealed that White had footed the entire bill.
+To thank him for the donation, the temple has decided to rename its second largest theater the Jack White Theater.

+The National Recording Preservation Foundation received an inaugural gift of $200,000 from White to use toward restoring and preserving deteriorating sound recordings on media such as reel-to-reel tape and old cylinders.
+The foundation's director, Eric J. Schwartz said the donation demonstrated a "commitment by a really busy songwriter and performer donating both his time on the board, and money to preserve our national song recording heritage".
+White also serves on the foundation's board.

+In July 2016, White joined Nashville's 45-member Gender Equality Council.

+On September 18, 2018, White donated $30,000 to The Outsiders House Museum for its preservation and restoration.

+On May 3, 2019, Wayne State University of Detroit, Michigan awarded White with an honorary doctor of humane letters degree "for his dedication to Detroit and significant contributions to the arts as one of the most prolific and renowned artists of the past two decades".

+Fender partnership

+White released a signature amp with Fender called the Fender Jack White Pano Verb, and a hot-rod Jack White TripleCaster Telecaster and a Jack White TripleSonic Acoustasonic guitar.